ONS-Innovation/keh-tech-audit-tool-api/docs/deployment.md

 Make sure to version your container images, using this format: `v<major>.<minor>.<patch>`.

+More information about Versioning Semantics can be found [here](https://confluence.ons.gov.uk/display/KEH/GitHub+Releases+and+AWS+ECR+Versions#Versioning%20Semantics).

 Build the Docker image with ECR repository URI as the name.

 ```bash